eclipse/mosaic.website/content/post/traffic-state-estimation/index.md

 <div style="display: flex; font-weight: bold; font-size: 20px; margin-left: auto; margin-right: auto; justify-content: center; width: fit-content; padding: 5px 10px; border: 2px solid #68145c; border-radius: 10px;">▶&emsp;<a href="https://github.com/mosaic-addons/traffic-state-estimation">https://github.com/mosaic-addons/traffic-state-estimation</a>&emsp;◀</div>

 ### Research
-Today (14th December 2023), we presented the developed applications as part of a paper at the [EAI SIMUtools 2023](https://simutools.eai-conferences.org/2023/) conference, where we aimed at reviewing commonly used sensors for Traffic State Estimation in an urban environment.
+The developed framework laid the foundation for our paper at the [EAI SIMUtools 2023](https://simutools.eai-conferences.org/2023/) conference, which received the **Best Paper Award**.
+In the paper, we aimed at reviewing commonly used sensors for Traffic State Estimation in an urban environment.
 All experiments were conducted on-top the traffic simulator Eclipse SUMO and the calibrated [BeST Scenario](https://github.com/mosaic-addons/best-scenario) with traffic in the city of Berlin.
 We compared mean speed estimates from traditional induction loops with now broadly adapted Floating Car Data (FCD) retrieved from connected vehicles.